oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/preparation.md

 1. [Any namespace with cluster role binding disabled](#any-namespace-with-cluster-role-binding-disabled)
 1. [Local namespace only with cluster role binding disabled](#local-namespace-only-with-cluster-role-binding-disabled)

-For a detailed discussion of the operator's security-related resources, see the operator's role-based access control (RBAC) requirements, which are documented [here]({{< relref "/userguide/managing-operators/rbac.md" >}}).
+For a detailed description of the operator's security-related resources, see the operator's role-based access control (RBAC) requirements, which are documented [here]({{< relref "/userguide/managing-operators/rbac.md" >}}).